 - Question 2 (required) includes a primary source and asks you to explain a historical development or process in the period between 1200 and 2001.

 For the final question, you can choose between Questions 3 and 4.
-Neither question is stimulus-based.
+Neither is stimulus-based.

-- Question 3 asks you to explain a historical development or process in the period between 1200 and 1750 while Question 4 asks you to explain a historical development or process in the period between 1200 and 2001.
+- Question 3 asks you to explain a historical development or process in the period between 1200 and 1750.
+Question 4 asks you to explain a historical development or process in the period between 1200 and 2001.

-One tip is the A.C.E. method: answer, cite evidence, and explain.
-So first, answer the question directly in a complete sentence and avoid restating the prompt.
+Answer the question using the A.C.E. method: answer, cite evidence, and explain.
+First, answer the question directly in a complete sentence without restating the prompt.
 Next, cite evidence that clearly supports your answer.
-Lastly, explain or provide additional context that ensures you completely answered the question.
+Finally, explain or provide additional context that ensures you completely answered the question.

-The first step to a perfect performance on the SAQ section of the APWH exam is knowing what to expect.
-Here are some examples of basic question types you'll encounter in the section.
+The first step to a solid performance on the SAQ section of the exam is knowing what to expect.
+Here are some AP World History short-answer questions examples:

 Answer all parts of the question that follows.